angular-schule/website-articles/blog/2019-08-ng-deploy/README.md

    npm install -g @angular/cli
    ```

-2. Run `ng version`, make sure you have installed Angular CLI v8.3.0 or greater.
+2. Run `ng version`, to make sure you have installed Angular CLI v8.3.0 or greater.

 3. Update your existing project using the command: